featbit/featbit/README.md

 </h3>

-**FeatBit** is a scalable, high-performance, and 100% open-source feature flags management platform that empowers all teams to deliver, control, experiment with and monetize their software.
+**FeatBit** is a scalable, fast, and 100% open-source feature flags management platform that empowers all teams to deliver, control, experiment with and monetize their software.

 ![featbit-readme-new-2](https://user-images.githubusercontent.com/68597908/211645725-391777fa-b5c0-4a0c-88e9-df9f05af9c61.gif)